projectSHAI/GOATstack/README.md

 * Production AoT compilation
   * angular compiler-cli 2.4.x not resolving metadata from .d.ts file (mongodb)
   * GOAT-stack will use angular 2.3.1 until further notice
+* SASS compilation
+  * node-sass is compiing scss files in the project in all environments.
+  * css files are required for AoT compiltion to work properly